By Timothy S. Donahue

 “This outcome validates the evidence-based arguments CRA has advanced for years,” said Gary Pesh, president of CRA’s Board.
 “It reinforces that regulatory policy must be grounded in data, not ideology, and that one-size-fits-all tobacco regulation does not work.”

 The ruling also reveals a long-running divide within the cigar industry.
-While CRA and the Premium Cigar Association supported the narrower definition adopted by the court, the Cigar Association of America advocated a broader standard that would have allowed flavored cigars and other products to qualify for exemption.
+While CRA and the Premium Cigar Association (PCA) supported the narrower definition adopted by the court, the Cigar Association of America (CAA) advocated a broader standard that would have allowed flavored cigars and other products to qualify for exemption.

 The CAA argued that the existing definition was too restrictive and difficult to enforce, particularly regarding the concept of “characterizing flavor.”
 However, Mehta rejected those arguments, finding that the group failed to demonstrate real-world enforcement issues and noting that such determinations are better handled through the FDA’s rulemaking process rather than by the court.